666romeo/666romeo/README.md

 ### Hi there 👋
+#### Welcome to my page!
+I'm Egor.
+Currently learning to walk in WEB without falling on my bottom.
+Open to collaborating on interesting and innovative projects.

 <!--
 **666romeo/666romeo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.